 - Encourage the exchange of information on training concepts, methods or materials;

-- Promote cooperation between member associations in agreeing to a common interpretation of people management and development terms;
+- Promote cooperation between members in agreeing to a common interpretation of HR management and development terms;

 Article 2.1 Categories of members

 The HRMI has the two following categories of members:

 A Fellow Member is who is in good standing and has demonstrated competence, satisfies the HRMI certification requirements and holds Master Degree/ PhD in Business or related field as well as agreed to abide by the HRMI Code of Ethics.
 The Fellow Grade recognizes significant HR management achievements and contributions to the HR management profession.
 At the time of advancement from member grade, a Fellow shall be a corporate member of the Institute, shall have been responsible for significant human resources achievements, and shall have not less than 5 years of active practice and 10 years of continuous corporate membership in HRMI.